cdp menu

 For detailed documentation on syncing the audience as a customer list in Facebook Ads, Google Adwords and LinkedIn, click on the relevant link.

-Sync the segment with destinations as an event
+Sync the audience with destinations as an event (Event Sync)

 You can sync the audience created in CustomerLabs with the destinations as an event that sends the data of your anonymous users who had performed high-intent activities on your website such as viewing a product multiple times but have not converted and haven’t given any personally identifiable information (PII).
 You can retarget these anonymous users by segmenting them and syncing them with ad platforms as an event.

 The audience created in CustomerLabs is sent to the destination as two events.
-One is “added_to_segment” which is used to include a set of users created as a segment.
-The other one is “removed_from_segment” which is used to exclude a set of users created as a segment.
+One is “added_to_segment” which is used to include a set of users created as a audience.
+The other one is “removed_from_segment” which is used to exclude a set of users created as a audience.

 This event sync option is only available for Facebook and Google Analytics (GA4)